-The tool above is a complete fantasy name generator tool, custom-designed by writers for writers, with user experience in mind.
+The tool above is a complete fantasy name generator tool, custom-designed by writers, with user experience in mind.
 You can use it to generate any type of fantasy name for all types of races, from elves and dwarves to orcs and wizards.
 And of course human names!

-Fantasy Name Generator
+Use The Fantasy Name Generator

 Select Race